Remembering September 11, 2001 — At the Pentagon

 Still shocked by it all and in an utter state of disbelief, he held onto the only thing he had left –hope.
 Indeed, hope was all that sustained him — the hope that by some miracle his wife would somehow be found safe beneath it all and somehow leap from the ashes and rush toward into his open arms.

-I remember seeing that man whose wife must have worked on one of the floors that was hit during the attack.
+I remember seeing that man whose wife must have worked on one of the floors that were hit during the attack.
 He certainly wasn’t alone in suffering a loss far beyond human comprehension.
 His sad story was one of many sad stories – of good people who lost their husbands and wives, brothers and sisters, sons and daughters, friends and colleagues.
 All gone.

 The image of that man staring into the smoke and waiting for his wife holding onto the faintest of hope is the memory I keep above all others from that terrible time in our history.